How to Clean Up Landing Page Reports in Google Analytics

-Have you ever run into the issue of seeing multiple URLs for the same landing page?
+Have you ever run into the issue of seeing multiple URLs for the same landing page in Google Analytics?

 These URLs are only unique in the appended portions (excluding UTM tracking) and generally have less traffic than the original page URL.

-Depending on the number of variations, this can quickly become problematic.
+Depending on the number of variations, this can quickly become a problem.
 The varying metrics for each version of a landing page make it difficult to understand the actual page performance and make well-informed decisions.

 Here’s how to clean up the data in your Google Analytics and increase the accuracy of your reporting.